LomQuan/Quizizz-Bot-Flood/README.md

 ```

 # If You Want To Copy
 I'm not going to be upset if you copy my code, its open source for a reason.
 Just give credit where its desired.
 If you want to work together on a project feel free to reach out to me.
 I'm often bored and looking for a project.
+Also, please don't copy for no reason, at least make your own changes.